- August 25, 2019

-The Wolper Law Firm is currently representing clients in the recovery of investment losses associated with market linked certificates of deposit (“Market Linked CDs”) a/k/a structured certificates of deposit (“Structured CDs”), adjustable rate certificates of deposit (“Adjustable Rate CDs”) and equity-linked certificates of deposit (“Equity Linked CDs”) to retail customers.
+The Wolper Law Firm, P.A. is currently representing clients in the recovery of investment losses associated with market linked certificates of deposit (“Market Linked CDs”) a/k/a structured certificates of deposit (“Structured CDs”), adjustable rate certificates of deposit (“Adjustable Rate CDs”) and equity-linked certificates of deposit (“Equity Linked CDs”) to retail customers.
 In recent years, brokerage firms and Financial Advisors across the country have aggressively marketed and sold these securities to retail clients as safe and secure traditional investment vehicles.

 Market Linked CDs are not traditional CDs but rather structured products.
 They generally carry longer maturities and the payment of interest is adjustable, not fixed.
 For many of these structured products, the interest rate is determined by a complex formula that is correlated to a stock index, such as the S&P 500.
 In other instances, it may be correlated to a derivative benchmark such as the Constant Maturity Swap Rate, or CMS Swap rate.
 Depending on the value of the benchmark, the rate of interest paid to the Market Linked CD investor may increase to a cap set forth in the prospectus or decrease to zero.
 These nuances are set forth in the prospectus of the Market Linked CD but generally not understood by retail customers.